 (1) In this section —

-“officer” means a hazard management officer, authorised officer or police officer.
+officer means a hazard management officer, authorised officer or police officer.

 (2) If a person does not comply with a direction under this Part, an officer may do all such things as are reasonably necessary to ensure compliance with the direction, using such force as is reasonable in the circumstances.